kristapsdz/rpki-client/README.md

 They are parsed in [cert.c](cert.c) with further validation being performed in [validate.c](validate.c).

-- computed digest matches that given by the manifest
+- computed digest matches that given by the manifest (if applicable)
 - the certificate must be signed by the AKI's certificate
 - the SKI must be unique in the set of all parsed certificates (trust anchors and otherwise)